skywalkgame/blog-post/content/docs/spring24/02_/_index.md

 </p>

 ### 3DGS
-Recently, 3DGS has been proposed as a novel 3D scene representation, utilizing a set of 3D positions, opacity, anisotropic covariance, and spherical harmonic (SH) coefficients to represent a 3D scene (left panel of Fig. 2).
+Recently, 3DGS has been proposed as a **novel 3D scene representation**, utilizing a set of 3D positions, opacity, anisotropic covariance, and spherical harmonic (SH) coefficients to represent a 3D scene (left panel of Fig. 2).
-3DGS demonstrates notable advantages in rendering speed, rendering quality, and training time.
-But it requires a large storage.
+3DGS demonstrates notable **advantages in rendering speed, rendering quality, and training time**.
+But it **requires a large storage**.

 ### Spectral graph pruning
 Gaussian fields utilize a collection of Gaussian primitives as the representation of the scene.
-As these primitives are irregularly distributed in 3D space, we propose a graph-based data structure, rather than regular structures like grids, to capture the relationship between these primitives (middle panel of Fig. 2).
+As these primitives are irregularly distributed in 3D space, they propose a **graph-based data structure**, rather than regular structures like grids, to capture the relationship between these primitives (middle panel of Fig. 2).

 ### Neural compensation
-To address an inevitable decrease in rendering quality, they employ a neural compensation head to compensate for this quality loss (right panel of Fig. 2).
+To address an inevitable decrease in rendering quality, they employ a **neural compensation head to compensate for this quality loss** (right panel of Fig. 2).

 ### Contributions
-- A newly proposed primitive pruning framework for Gaussian fields based upon the spectrum of primitive graphs;
+- A newly proposed primitive pruning framework for Gaussian fields based upon the spectrum of primitive graphs.
-- A novel feature splatting and mixing module to compensate for the performance drop caused by the pruning;
+- A novel feature splatting and mixing module to compensate for the performance drop caused by the pruning.
 - State-of-the-art results, in terms of both quality and speed, on various benchmarks with low memory footprint.

 ## Methods